 Step 3: Enhance Strategically

-Enhance runes based on the priority order above (attackers first, then tanks, then supports).
+Enhance runes based on the priority order (attackers first, then tanks, then supports).
 A single level 10 Mythic rune is worth more than ten level 5 Epic runes.

 Step 4: Equip Relic